 About Product Editors

-A product editor is different from a page editor.
+A product editor is different from a page editor (and theme editor).
 A product editor is where you add information that shows up on your product page or helps with product organization.

 Both Wix and Shopify product editors have primary features: You can add the product name, product description, media, price (MRP and sale price), product variants (size, color, etc.), inventory details, shipping details, brand name, collection, and SEO details.